mariellanalepa/Scholarship-System/README.md

 # Student Scholarship System
 ## Intro to Software Engineering Project

-Team project completed for an introductory software engineering course to explore software development methodologies from design through to testing in a team environment.
+Five-member group project completed for an introductory software engineering course to explore software development methodologies from design through to testing; as such, the project focussed more on process rather than product.

 A desktop application for the hypothetical management of student scholarships was developed using JavaFX and FXML, an XML-based language provided by JavaFX for building UIs independent of the application logic.
 The application architecture follows the MVC (Model-View-Controller) pattern.

+While the assigned project was contrived and a database was not expected to be implemented in backend due to the varying experience and knowledge of project members, it was a valuable experience for version-controlled parallel development, team self-organization, code refactoring, and even understanding and application of architectural patterns.

 To run:
 Load the project into Eclipse